equinor/appsec-fundamentals-authn-authz-cs/ex-01/doc/request_an_authorization_code.md

 python ./first-leg.py
 ````

-* Paste the url into your browser and execute
+* Paste the url into your browser and execute (or click link in terminal if available)
   * Using the Browser Web Developer Tools is recommended.
   * Why in the browser?
   * Why the "consent" flow?